StereoKit/StereoKit/docs/Pages/Reference/Matrix/Perspective.md

 |float farClip|Anything further than this distance (in             meters) will be discarded.
 For low resolution depth buffers, this             should not be too far away, or you'll see bad z-fighting              artifacts.|
 |RETURNS: [Matrix]({{site.url}}/Pages/Reference/Matrix.html)|The final perspective matrix.|

-This creates a matrix used for projecting 3D geometry onto a 2D surface for rasterization.
-Perspective projection matrices will cause parallel lines to converge at the horizon.
-This is great for normal looking content.